3 new TEL train stations to serve as emergency shelters

-The opening of Thomson-East Coast Line (TEL) Stage 2 today means there will be three more emergency shelters added to the existing network here - Lentor, Mayflower and Bright Hill MRT stations.
+SINGAPORE - The opening of Thomson-East Coast Line (TEL) Stage 2 on Saturday (Aug 28) means there will be three more emergency shelters added to the existing network here - Lentor, Mayflower and Bright Hill MRT stations.

 With the three latest shelters, there are now 584 civil defence shelters, of which 52 are in underground MRT stations.
 More will be added over time to shelter more people, said the Singapore Civil Defence Force (SCDF).